myafka/HN-API-Docs/Getting started.md

 }
 ```

-Hm, Show HN: Visualize Graph Theory, sounds interasting!
+Hm, "Show HN: Visualize Graph Theory", sounds interesting!

-The HakerNews site has not only storis, but also job, comment, poll or pollopt.
+The HakerNews site has not only stories but also a job, comment, poll or pollopt.
 You can also get data about them using this method, just need change id.

 <h2>Step 3.
 The information about the user</h2>

 To get data about a user, you need the [Users method](https://github.com/myafka/HackerNewsDocs/blob/master/Methods.md#users).
-In this method you need to set user id.
+In this method, you need to set user id.
 For example, we can find out about the author of the most popular story.
 His user id is maxraz.

 Example request: